Pushkar9968/FRT-PROJECT/README.md

 We welcome contributions from the community to enhance the YOGA LIFE project.
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
 For major changes, please discuss them with the project maintainers first.

-We hope that YOGA LIFE helps people in their journey towards a healthier and happier life through yoga.
-If you have any questions or feedback, feel free to reach out to us at contact@yogalife.com.

 Namaste 🙏